DoggyCraft/SeriousBusiness/README.md

 * Craft and produce the company products
 * Set production (factory) location that all employees can teleport to
 * Store items in a company chest.
-Instantly shared with rest of company.
+Items are instantly shared with rest of company.

 # Work in Management